-To enable authentication of Remote Access VPN Clients on a RADIUS server over MS-CHAPv2 with UPN (<username>@<domain>):
+To enable authentication of Remote Access VPN Clients on a RADIUS server over Microsoft Challenge-Handshake Authentication Protocol (MS-CHAPv2) with UPN (<username>@<domain>):

-- Note This feature is available starting from R81.10 Jumbo Hotfix Accumulator Take 79. - 1.
-Connect to the command line on the Security Gateway / each Cluster Member. - 2.
-Log in to the Expert mode. - 3.
-Run (this command applies immediately and does not require a restart):
+- 1. Connect to the command line on the Security Gateway / each Cluster Member.

+- 2. Log in to the Expert mode.

+- 3. Get the current value: